 The Neue Nationalgalerie in the Kulturforum area of Berlin reopened in August 2021 after a six-year restoration period.
 The architectural masterpiece by Mies van der Rohe is an excellent venue for displaying modern art.
 The first exhibition of the museum’s large collection will be on the theme Art and Society, 1900 to 1945, while two special exhibitions are sculptures and mobiles by Alexander Calder and contemporary works by Berlin-based Rosa Barba.
 Buy skip-the-line tickets online in advance — time-slot reservations are essential to visit the Neue Nationalgalerie.

-Time-slot reservations are essential for all museums during 2021 — buy tickets and make reservations online at Tiqets, GetYourGuide, or at SMB.
+The Berlin state museums open in autumn and winter 2021 / 2022 but time-slot reservations are essential — buy tickets and make reservations online at Tiqets, GetYourGuide, or at SMB.
 Tickets sell out fast, especially on weekends — check the different suppliers, as some may still have timeslots available when SMB has sold out.
-Tickets are currently only sold around two weeks in advance but longer planning should be possible again later in the year.
+Tickets are currently only sold around two weeks in advance.
 Leftover tickets, if any, will be available for sale at the museums.
 Many multiple-museum tickets and passes are again accepted.
 Combination tickets and area passes are mostly not sold at the moment, although the Berlin Museum Pass is again available.